-Due emergency nature of the works the baseline environmental monitoring will be done by the contractor before the start of the civil works as per the approval of the CSC Environmentalist.
-Sampling from different locations in the sub-project area will be done by a Third-party instrumental environmental laboratory which is certified by SEPA as per SEQS 2016.
-The selection of locations for monitoring will be done with due consideration to socially sensitive receptors.
+Due to emergency nature of the works the baseline environmental monitoring will be done by the contractor before the start of the civil works as per the approval of the CSC Environmentalist.
+Sampling from different locations in the sub-project area will be done by Third-party instrumental environmental laboratory which will be certified by SEPA as per SEQS 2016.
+The selection of locations for monitoring has been done with due consideration to socially sensitive receptors.